AdS/CFT correspondence: Quantum gravity and strings

 Current understanding of gravity is based on Albert Einstein's general theory of relativity.
 Formulated in 1915, general relativity explains gravity in terms of the geometry of space and time, or spacetime.
-It is formulated in the language of classical physics developed by physicists such as Isaac Newton and James Clerk Maxwell.
+It is formulated in the language of classical physics that was developed by physicists such as Isaac Newton and James Clerk Maxwell.
 The other nongravitational forces are explained in the framework of quantum mechanics.
 Developed in the first half of the twentieth century by a number of different physicists, quantum mechanics provides a radically different way of describing physical phenomena based on probability.

 Quantum gravity is the branch of physics that seeks to describe gravity using the principles of quantum mechanics.
 Currently, a popular approach to quantum gravity is string theory, which models elementary particles not as zero-dimensional points but as one-dimensional objects called strings.
 In the AdS/CFT correspondence, one typically considers theories of quantum gravity derived from string theory or its modern extension, M-theory.

 In everyday life, there are three familiar dimensions of space (up/down, left/right, and forward/backward), and there is one dimension of time.
 Thus, in the language of modern physics, one says that spacetime is four-dimensional.
 One peculiar feature of string theory and M-theory is that these theories require extra dimensions of spacetime for their mathematical consistency: in string theory spacetime is ten-dimensional, while in M-theory it is eleven-dimensional.
 The quantum gravity theories appearing in the AdS/CFT correspondence are typically obtained from string and M-theory by a process known as compactification.
 This produces a theory in which spacetime has effectively a lower number of dimensions and the extra dimensions are "curled up" into circles.

 A standard analogy for compactification is to consider a multidimensional object such as a garden hose.
 If the hose is viewed from a sufficient distance, it appears to have only one dimension, its length, but as one approaches the hose, one discovers that it contains a second dimension, its circumference.
 Thus, an ant crawling inside it would move in two dimensions.

 Quantum field theory

 The application of quantum mechanics to physical objects such as the electromagnetic field, which are extended in space and time, is known as quantum field theory.
 In particle physics, quantum field theories form the basis for our understanding of elementary particles, which are modeled as excitations in the fundamental fields.
 Quantum field theories are also used throughout condensed matter physics to model particle-like objects called quasiparticles.

 In the AdS/CFT correspondence, one considers, in addition to a theory of quantum gravity, a certain kind of quantum field theory called a conformal field theory.
-This is a particularly symmetric and mathematically well behaved type of quantum field theory.
+This is a particularly symmetric and mathematically well-behaved type of quantum field theory.
 Such theories are often studied in the context of string theory, where they are associated with the surface swept out by a string propagating through spacetime, and in statistical mechanics, where they model systems at a thermodynamic critical point.